 Lunch is served under the fruit trees on the farm where more will be learned about agriculture in this arid climate.

-(end of the Excursion after lunch, continue your self drive to Tabuk)
+(end of the Excursion after lunch, continue the self drive to Tabuk)

 Tabuk, the gateway to Saudi Arabia’s northwest including NEOM, has long been a resting point for Jordanian and Egyptian pilgrims on their way south to Mecca and Medina.
 Maybe time permitting, see something of its provincial center.
 At the modern airport, board the booked flight to Riyadh, the Kingdom’s modern capital.

-(Return the car at Tabuk airport, where your self-drive adventure ends)
+(Return the car at Tabuk airport, where the self-drive adventure ends)

 Catch an evening flight to Riyadh and proceed with an unguided transfer to the hotel.